aimhubio/aim/README.md

 - [`flush()`](#flush) - Flushes intermediate aggregated metrics to disk.
 This method is called at a given frequency and at the end of the run automatically.

 - `close()` - Closes the session.
 If not invoked, the session will be automatically closed when the training is done.

+_Returns_

+Session object to attribute recorded training run to.

 _Example_